hashicorp/terraform-provider-aws/website/docs/index.html.markdown

 Nested `endpoints` block supports the following:

+* `acm` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
+It's typically used to connect to custom ACM endpoints.

+* `apigateway` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
+It's typically used to connect to custom API Gateway endpoints.

 * `cloudformation` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
 It's typically used to connect to custom CloudFormation endpoints.